-Basically they are just saying & doing anything they can to get you to part with your $97, then once they’ve got the money they’ll make it extremely difficult for you to get it back & certainly won’t honor the guarantee.
+Basically, they are just saying & doing anything they can to get you to part with your $97, then once they’ve got the money they’ll make it extremely difficult for you to get it back & certainly won’t honour the guarantee.

 In fact from this point onward you’ll even end up getting pitched into even more make-money programs like Aspire, each which claims to help you make more money faster & easier than the other.

 So overall whilst the system starts out at just $97 you could potentially end up parting with thousands of dollars before you realize that you’ve fallen victim to a scam, which is when they’ll shut up shop.